 “His client care skills are unsurpassable.”
 Legal 500 2016

 Adam is experienced in dealing with the full scope of personal injury work but now concentrates on maximum severity claims, fatal accidents, claims involving historic abuse and actions against local authorities or other statutory bodies.
-His clients say that “he regularly comes up against silks and doesn’t look out of his depth“.

 In general PI he is familiar with liability issues and regularly acts in serious RTA, EL and PL claims.
 He has a particular specialty in local authority duties, appearing for the local authority in two of the more recent Court of Appeal cases on the duties of highway authorities.